 Some local authorities also provide personal alarm and monitoring services as part of care packages.
 Your elderly relative may also be available to have telecare funded as part of NHS Continuing Healthcare.

-If your relative is not eligible for funding (or you would prefer to find one independently), we have found some great options for you choose from below.
-Each offers a slightly different service, so you can find the best telecare system for your family’s needs.
+If your relative is not eligible for funding (or you would prefer to find one independently), we have found some great options for you to choose from.
+Some home monitoring services are monitored 24/7 by professionals, whereas others allow you to do the monitoring yourself.